-An EHT STA that sets the PPE Thresholds Present subfield to 1 in the HE Capabilities elements that it transmits shall indicate its nominal packet padding per constellation, NSS and RU allocation by setting the subfields of the PPE Thresholds field according to 9.4.2.248 (HE Capabilities element) and using the corresponding values from dot11PPEThresholdsMappingTable.[#S399] After receiving the PPE Thresholds field from a second STA, the first STA uses the combination of the PPET8 NSTSn RUb subfield and PPET16 NSTSn RUb subfield values to determine the nominal packet padding for HE PPDUs that are transmitted to the second STA using NSTS = n and an RU allocation corresponding to RU Allocation Index b, for each value of NSTS and RU specified by the field.
-The nominal packet padding is used in computing the PE field duration (see 27.3.13 (Packet extension)). [#S398]
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities elements that it transmits shall indicate its nominal packet padding per constellation, NSS and RU allocation by setting the subfields of the EHT PPE Thresholds field according to 9.4.2.295c (EHT Capabilities element) and using the corresponding values from dot11EHTPPEThresholdsMappingsTable.
+The nominal packet padding values for an EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities elements that it transmits are only determined by the EHT PPE Thresholds field. [#S399] After receiving the EHT PPE Thresholds field from a second STA, the first STA uses the combination of the PPETx NSSn RUb subfield and PPET8 NSSn RUb subfield values to determine the nominal packet padding for EHT PPDUs that are transmitted to the second STA using NSS = n and an RU allocation corresponding to RU Allocation Index b, for each value of NSS and RU specified by the field.
+The nominal packet padding is used in computing the PE field duration (see 36.3.13 (Packet extension)). [#S398]

-NOTE—If the pre-FEC padding factor is 4, then the value of nominal TPE is equal to the nominal packet padding (see Table 27-46 (Nominal TPE values)).
+NOTE—If the pre-FEC padding factor is 4, then the value of nominal TPE is equal to the nominal packet padding (see Table 36-49 (Nominal TPE values)).

-For all values of n and b for which PPET8 and PPET16 are not present, the nominal packet padding is 0 for HE PPDUs that are transmitted to the STA using NSTS = n and an RU allocation corresponding to RU allocation index b.
-The nominal packet padding as a function of the PPE thresholds, the number of spatial streams and the RU allocation index is described in Table 26-13 (PPE thresholds per PPET8 and PPET16).
+The nominal packet padding as a function of the PPE thresholds, the number of spatial streams and the RU allocation index is described in Table 35-xx (PPE thresholds per PPET8 and PPETx).